 However, it is advisable to acquire essential amino acids through supplements such as vegan protein powders, especially athletes to gain strength and muscle mass.
 The main vegan proteins that you can get in powder are:

 Ideal for helping muscle recovery.
 Does not produce allergy to gluten, lactose or soy, helps control blood sugar and assists weight loss by activating the enzyme lipase in the liver and blood vessels to burn fat more efficiently.
 It contains leucine that contributes to the growth of muscles.
-Recommended daily intake is 48 grams.
+Recommended daily intake 48 grams.

 Perfectly compatible with the vegan diet, in addition to high protein content it provides fiber and fat and sugars are quite low.
 You can find it in supplements, smoothies and, of course, powder.
-It is easy to digest, tastes good and is great after physical exercise.
+It is easy to digest, tastes good and after physical exercise.

 One of the best sources of vegetable protein that includes the nine essential amino acids.
 It also provides minerals such as magnesium, zinc, calcium and iron, regulates blood sugar and has a significant antioxidant power.

 It provides vegetable protein of high value with various amino acids and is easy to digest.
 Rich in minerals such as magnesium and zinc, it has no dairy or gluten.